pebble-tree/node-foundationdb/README.md

 })
 ```

-This performs better because it doesn't thrash the event loop as much.
+This has better performance better because it doesn't thrash the event loop as much.

 ### Get an entire range to an array